hyperledger-labs/hyperledger-labs.github.io/README.md

 3. In the Proposal Template, there is an entry for sponsor(s).
 Although not required, proposers are encouraged to seek a sponsor who can help them create ties with the rest of the Hyperledger community and ensure that the proposal is cogent and novel (in conception, proposed execution, or interested community).<br/>
 To find sponsors:
-        a) use your connections to existing projects and ask maintainers,
+   1. use your connections to existing projects and ask maintainers,
-        b) find working groups or projects with affinities to the proposed lab and pitch the project (good to have the template already filled out) in associated channels and/or mailing lists.
+   2. find working groups or projects with affinities to the proposed lab and pitch the project (good to have the template already filled out) in associated channels and/or mailing lists.
 The WG chairs emails, the maintainers contacts etc can be found on the wiki or github.
 Make personal appeals if you can.
 Every repository contains a MAINTAINERS file that lists the current maintainers with their contact information and you can reach them all by posting to the [Maintainers list](https://lists.hyperledger.org/g/maintainers).

 4. Commit your changes with proper sign-off.
 This means that your commit log message must contain a line that looks like the following one,